 I'm not sure about dough, but everything else is produced directly by autonomous natural processes.
 The quantities produced depend entirely on biological parameters.
 They are in no way a function of the amount of human labour expended in acquiring them.
 Let us now examine the amount of increase that these biological parameters achieve.

 Modern wheat produces a median yield ratio of around 70.
 This means that for every kilogram of seed you plant, you will be able to harvest 70 kilograms of seed.
 Since you had to plant 1 kilogram of seed, your increase is only, in effect 69 kilograms.
 You need to take off 1 kilogram of your harvest to plant next year.
 Of course, modern wheat has been selectively bred under laboratory conditions and has thereby been engineered to maximize yield.
 It is also fed by modern fertilizers and protected by modern sprays.
 The merit or otherwise of this is a different subject.
 In ancient times, the yields of serials, trees and animals was not so high, although in compensation, they were probably less susceptible to blights and diseases.

-In ancient times, without modern fertilizers, sprays and selective breeding, the yield ratio is conservatively estimated to have been around 25.
+In ancient times, without modern fertilizers, insecticides and selective breeding, the yield ratio is conservatively estimated to have been around 25.
 That means that for every kilogram of seed you planted, you reaped 25 kilograms of seed at harvest time.
 Thus you gained an increase of 24 kilograms for the kilogram of seed you had planted.
 Note well that this increase of 24 depends entirely on the fecundity of the wheat.
 It is in no way related to the amount of work you do.